Muklek/internetofthings-smartwindow/README.md

 ### NodeMCU library installation

 Please refer to oficial [NodeMCU/ESP8266](https://nodemcu.readthedocs.io/en/release/getting-started/) installation guide to install the binaries in `/install/nodemcu`
 Also includes on how to upload code to the microcontroller.
+Once installed the binaries, upload the microcontroller code.
 You will find the source code on `/src/nodemcu/init.lua`

 ### Additional dependencies